PeterPawn/decoder/README.md

 * AES-256 decryption
 capabilities.

+For recurring tasks (like data conversions) the shell script library from the YourFritz repository (www.yourfritz.de) will be used.
+Therefore you have to provide a valid installation of this library or you may prepare include files for each script.
+If a file ```*script_name*.yf_scriptlib``` exists, it will be included with the 'dot' command (.) directly.
+Please keep in mind, that you may not publish/distribute such a prepared file - only the whole script library (with intact comments) may be distributed to others.

 To generate a password for decoding of data from a TFFS file, you need to have access to the device in question or you need to know the following data for the source device:
 * the serial number, as it was stored in the 'urlader environment' - it was a sequence of 16 '0'es for a long time, but newer models seem to have the serial number from the back of the device stored in this environment
 * the MAC address stored as 'maca' in the 'urlader environment' and last, but not least